wbailey/wbailey.github.io/source/_posts/2014-03-14-always-be-positive.markdown

 <img src="http://upload.wikimedia.org/math/b/b/c/bbce488e4d5cca8438e906fb37c8101c.png"/>

 which has two mathematical solutions.
-I am reminded of the much simpler Pythagorean Theorem which has the following solutions:
+I am reminded of the much simpler Pythagorean Theorem which also has two solutions shown below:

 <img src="http://latex.codecogs.com/gif.latex?\inline&space;\dpi{120}&space;\large&space;c&space;=&space;\pm&space;\sqrt{a^{2}&space;&plus;&space;b^{2}}" title="\large c = \pm \sqrt{a^{2} + b^{2}}" />

-I have always been taught to ignore the negative solution despite it being a perfect valid solution to the equation.
+I have always been taught to ignore the negative solution despite it being a perfectly valid solution to the equation.

 <!-- more -->

 Thankfully Dirac did not ignore the negatively signed solution to his equation.
 Legend has it that Dirac was deeply troubled by the negative solution to his equation.
 He finally understood it by looking into a glass of beer ([The Thirty Years That Shook Physics](http://www.amazon.com/Thirty-Years-that-Shook-Physics/dp/048624895X)).
 Instead of focusing on the beer, he watched the bubbles as they rose to the top of the glass.
 He saw them as holes in the sea of beer and that led to more work in his interpretation of the mathematical result that allowed for an *anti-electron* of positive charge and negative energy.

 Dirac's work led to the discovery of the first form of *anti-matter* that would later be named the positron.
 I always found it interesting the physicists named it based off of particle's charge